dinkel/docker-openldap/README.md

 value used for `olcPPolicyDefault` is derived from `$SLAPD_PPOLICY_DN_PREFIX,(dc component parts from $SLAPD_DOMAIN)`.

-After loading the module, you have to load a default password policy, like so:
+After loading the module, you have to load a default password policy, assuming you are on a host that has the client side tools installed (maybe you have to change the hostname as well):

 ```
 ldapadd -h localhost -x -c -D 'cn=admin,dc=ldap,dc=example,dc=org' -w [$SLAPD_PASSWORD] -f default-policy.ldif